Logo for Bike Aintree by University Hospitals Liverpool Charity featuring a multicolored abstract star logo and text.

 There are changing facilities at the start and finish and a bag drop at the start.

-There will be a bar and food vendors open at the finish line.
+There will be tea, coffee, snacks and soft drinks at the finish line.

 Please get in touch if there are any other facilities or assistance that you would find useful and would aid your participation and enjoyment of Bike Aintree.